octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Interacting with a deployed contract

 Once the migration is done, it can be convenient to quickly verify that the contract is deployed.
-There are many tools for this: cli, libraries, GUI...
+There are many tools for this: cli, libraries, explorers...
 In this section, we'll keep it simple with a GUI.

 [tzstats.com](https://tzstats.com/) provides information about any public Tezos network: transactions, accounts, contracts (origination, storage, entrypoints)...